WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 ## Server functions

-The Interactivity API comes with handy functions on the PHP part.
-Apart from [setting the store via server](#on-the-server-side), there is also a function to get and set Interactivity related config variables.
+The Interactivity API comes with handy functions that allow you to initialize and reference configuration options on the server.
+This is a great way to leverage many of WordPress's APIs, like nonces, AJAX, and translations.

 ### wp_interactivity_config